nerdylabs/Mail-Spam-detection-using-NLP/README.md

 # Testing on custom message

-now I tested on my custom messge "Get 100% off for this random thing that you won in a lottery!!!!!".
+Now I tested on my custom messge "Get 100% off for this random thing that you won in a lottery!!!!!".
 Now this message surely is a spam and it predicts spam as well